Tristan-O/ArbitraryMoleculesForLAMMPS/README.md

 N = 10 #the length of each arm for i in range(NArms): #loop through NArms times
-			currrentType += 1 #give every arm a different type chain = poly0.add_chain(N, currentType) #add a Chain object to the polymer chain.attach_parent_node(node0) #make that Chain stem from the first Node in the polymer, node0
+			currrentType += 1 #give every arm a different type chain = poly.Chain(N, currentType) #add a Chain object to the polymer node0.add_child(chain) #make that Chain stem from the first Node in the polymer, node0
                                       #this is referred to as making that Node its parent

 box = poly.Box([Lx,Ly,Lz]) #Initialize a Box with those dimensions